FilmicFirewall/writer-at-large/index.md

 ---
-title: Welcome to my blog
+title: Hello, I am a writer.
 ---
-I am a writer and I am super passionate about cybersecurity.
-I write about technical writing, blockchain, marketing, and privacy guides.
+I am an avid cybersecurity technologist and who takes pride in pentesting and report writing.
+I also do technical writing and writes about blockchain, marketing, and privacy guides.